Sparky4567/social_bot/PLANNED_UPDATES.md

 - Memory storage/retrieval module - Solved / Marked as done
 - Text to speech support - Solved / Marked as done
 - Speech to text support - Solved / Marked as done
+- Agentic module - Solved / Marked as done (you can code your own desired behavior based on static commands "open browser, etc.")
-- Some sort of a GUI to let you interact with the chatbot, remove/review/add memories
+- Some sort of a GUI to let you interact with the chatbot, remove/review/add memories - Planning stage

 # RECENT CHANGES